sv4u/touchlog/SCENARIOS.md

   Scenario: Create a basic entry with message
     When I run "touchlog new --message 'Did code review for PR-123'" Then the exit code is 0
-    And stdout contains "Wrote log"
+    And stdout contains "Wrote log to"
+    And stdout contains the created log file path
     And exactly 1 log file exists in the output directory And the log file content contains "Did code review for PR-123" And the log file content contains "2025-12-31"